-- The external application sends a HTTP request to ConSol CM, namely to the specific service based on the Webhooks technology. - The request is processed by the CM Webhooks module.
-The functionalities of the specific service are implemented by an Admin Tool script. - The answer is sent back to the requesting site which has to process the answer.
+- The external application sends a HTTP request to the webhook service in ConSol CM. - The request is processed by the webhook.
+The functionalities of the service are implemented in a script. - The response is sent back to the requesting application which processes the response.